 By 1932, 436 Marlborough was the home of William Robert MacLennan, a machinist, and his wife, Matilda M. (Vickers) MacLennan, who operated it as a lodging house.
 They previously had lived at 16 Bostonia.
 They continued to lived at 436 Marlborough until about 1937.
 By 1940, they were living in Arlington.

-In April of 1978, the Beacon Capital Corporation foreclosed on its mortgage to Joseph Marshall and took possession of 436 Marlborough..
+On April 3, 1978, the Beacon Capital Corporation foreclosed on a mortgage given by the Restrom Trust and took possession of the property.

-In July of 1979, he converted the property into three condominium units, the 436 Marlborough Street Condominium.
+On July 5, 1979, Peter Papesch converted the property into three condominium units, the 436 Marlborough Street Condominium.